matttilton/pySteg/README.md

 Decoding:
   Read every pixel of both the image that you want to decode and the key image.
 If a pixel is different record a 1, if it is not record a 0.
 Convert binary string back to ascii.

+There is plenty of room for improvement, feel free to make suggestions.